maldorne/hexagon/readme.md

       with

-      `DEFINES=-D$(HOST) -DSLASHSLASH -DNETWORK_EXTENSIONS # -DNOFLOAT -DCLOSURES -DCO_THROTTLE=50`
+      `DEFINES=-D$(HOST) -DSLASHSLASH # -DNETWORK_EXTENSIONS -DNOFLOAT -DCLOSURES -DCO_THROTTLE=50`

-      The only changes are to include the `SLASHSLASH` flag to allow this kind of `// comments` in the mud code and the flag `NETWORK_EXTENSIONS` to allow connections from the mud to the outer world.
+      The only change is to include the `SLASHSLASH` flag to allow this kind of `// comments` in the mud code.

-      If you are not going to use things like ftp servers, remote channels, etc, you don't need to use the `NETWORK_EXTENSIONS` flag, the mudlib should work fine without it.
    3. `make`
    4. `make install`
    5. `cd ../../..`
+   6. Nothing more.
+As a side note: if you are using a version of DGD minor than 1.6 (i.e. 1.5.x), you can also activate the flag `NETWORK_EXTENSIONS` in step number two, to allow connections from the mud to the outer world.
+      From version 1.6 this package does not exists anymore.

+      If you use an older driver but you are not going to use things like ftp servers, remote channels, etc, you don't need to use the `NETWORK_EXTENSIONS` flag, the mudlib should work fine without it.

 3. Copy the file `driver/config.example.dgd` to `driver/config.dgd`